-If you’re moving up from Apple’s iOS 11.3.1 update, your iOS 11.4 update should be a few hundred megabytes.
-If you’re using a fast Wi-Fi connection is should only take a few minutes to download.
+If you’re moving up from Apple’s iOS 11.4 update, your iOS 11.4.1 update should be a few hundred megabytes.
+If you’re using a fast Wi-Fi connection is should only take two to three to download.
 If your Wi-Fi connection is slow, it will take longer.

-In some cases, it could be over 1GB.
+In some cases, the download could be over 1GB.

-If you’re upgrading from iOS 11.3.1, the iOS 11.4 installation could take anywhere from five to ten minutes to complete.
-It took about six minutes on our iPhone X.
+If you’re upgrading from iOS 11.4, the iOS 11.4.1 installation could take anywhere from five to ten minutes to complete.
+It took about five minutes on our iPhone X.